Why do Dogs Eat Poop? Causes & Solutions

 1. Nutritional Deficiencies

 Dietary deficiencies are one of the most popular reasons why dogs eat poop.
-Your dog might need to eat poop because they are not getting enough nutrition from their regular diet.
-It is a common behaviour in dogs that are not well fed.
+Your dog might try to eat poop because they are not getting enough nutrition from their regular diet.
+It is a common behavior in dogs that are not well-fed.

 2. Instinctual Behavior

 In the wild, dogs are scavengers and would basically eat anything they could to survive.
-This means poop as well – there can still be food in that!
-This instinctual behaviour can even be relevant for a domesticated dog.
+This means poop as well.
+Yes, in the words of a dog – there can still be food in that!
+This instinctual behavior can even be relevant for a domesticated dog.

 3. Attention-Seeking Behavior

-In some cases, dogs eat poop to gain attention from their owners.
-When a bored or neglected dog recognizes that this will get them attention, they perform these things.
-Negative attention can also serve to reinforce the behaviour.
+In some cases, dogs eat poop to gain attention from their owners just like when they lick your face.
+When a bored or neglected dog recognizes that this will get them attention, they perform these things purposefully.
+Negative attention can also serve to reinforce the behavior.

 4. Mimicking Other Dogs

-Dogs are natural copy cats, they learn from other dogs.
+Dogs are natural copycats, ironic, isn’t it?
+They learn and adapt many things from other animals and even humans.
 When dogs observe another dog eating poop, they might try it out of curiosity.

 5. Medical Issues

-If left unchecked, coprophagia can manifest other negative behaviours.
+• Behavioral Problems: If left unchecked, coprophagia can manifest other negative behaviors.
 A dog that eats poop will more often be interested in other forms of scavenging — increasing the risk they ingest something toxic.

 How Do You Keep Your Dog From Eating Poop